Sustainability Related Disclosures in the Financial Services Sector "SFDR"

 The Financial Conduct Authority and the Financial Reporting Council have acknowledged that certain aspects of the Stewardship Code are not directly relevant to all managers.

-The Firm is a fund manager to a single alternative fund; it does not adapt an active approach to shareholder participation.
+The Firm is a fund manager to alternative funds; it does not adapt an active approach to shareholder participation.
 As such, the Firm has deemed compliance with the Code not to be relevant and has similarly chosen not to develop and publicly disclose an engagement policy.

 The Firm’s Governing Body will continue to review the Code and Directive’s applicability.